-The Notice of Lease for Recording is a legal document used to announce the existence of a lease agreement for a specific parcel of real estate.
-This form serves as an alternative to recording the entire lease agreement and is essential for providing public notice about the lease, protecting the rights of the lessor and lessee involved in the transaction.
+The Notice of Lease for Recording is a legal document that provides official notice of an existing lease on a specific parcel of real estate.
+It serves as an alternative to recording the entire lease agreement, streamlining the process while ensuring visibility of the lease to third parties.
+This form is essential for establishing the legitimacy of a lease and protecting the rights of both the lessor and lessee.

 To make this form legally binding, it must be notarized.
 Our online notarization service, powered by Notarize, lets you verify and sign documents remotely through an encrypted video session.